holochain/holochain/docs/happ_dev_setup_windows.md

 rustup toolchain install 1.66.1
 ```

-Find the installed toolchain with `rustup toolchain list` then select it using a command like this, with your toolchain
+Find the installed toolchain with `rustup toolchain list`, then select it using a command like this, with your toolchain
 in place of the example given here.

 ```shell